Introducing Friends of the ISO: A New Chapter in a Proud Legacy

 Through exclusive events and behind-the-scenes opportunities, Friends will connect music lovers with Maestro Héctor Guzmán, orchestra members, and one another—celebrating the joy and power of live symphonic music.
 Your involvement is essential to making this vision a reality.
 We invite you to join us in this exciting new era!

-SHASHE HOSSAIN – Graduate of Irving High School
+USMAN ALI – Graduate of MacArthur High School